phuvf/oscpoint/README.md

 *Please also see the note about media in the **actions** section above - all the same caveats apply here*

+These OSC messages will be emitted once every 500ms while the media is in the `playing` state.

 - `/oscpoint/slideshow/media/state [string: stateName]`
 The current state of the media element.
 Possible values are: `playing`, `paused`, `stopped`, `notready`